 Gypsy who were just the nicest!
 They were cruising on a MacGregor and had

-a boat dog too, which pleased Skipper.
+a boat dog too.
+That pleased my Skipper.
 She likes new pups and Mac was just

 a bit larger than her.
-Heck, most cats are bigger than my Skip, but that's
+Heck, most cats are bigger than my Skip, but that is

 S/V Gypsy at sunset.
 Photo taken by Joanne at Bahia Honda

 Joanne takes amazing sunset pictures.
 She took one of Seaweed that's a